- Yeh, D. (2022). Racialization and Racisms in and beyond Covid, Colour and the Global South. New Diversities, 24(1), pp. 91–101.

 Diana Yeh is Senior Lecturer in Sociology, Culture and the Creative Industries in the Department of Sociology and Associate Dean of the School of Arts and Social Sciences at City, University of London.

-She is Principal Investigator of the British Academy/Leverhulme funded project, ‘Becoming East Asian: Race, Ethnicity and Youth Politics of Belonging in Superdiverse Britain’ with Tamsin Barber at Oxford Brookes University.
+This work develops her recent research on constructions and contestations of British Chinese and East and Southeast Asian identities.
+She was Principal Investigator of the British Academy/Leverhulme funded project, ‘Becoming East and Southeast Asian: Race, Ethnicity and Youth Politics of Belonging in Britain’ with Tamsin Barber at Oxford Brookes University.

-Committed to working beyond academia, Diana has presented her research on BBC Radio Four and Resonance FM, at institutions such as the Wellcome Trust, National Portrait Gallery and Tate Britain, and at the International Bookworm Festival in China.
+Committed to working beyond academia, Diana regularly presents her research on UK and international television, radio and press, at institutions such as the Wellcome Trust, National Portrait Gallery and Tate Britain, and at the International Bookworm Festival in China.
 She has also acted as a consultant for the Royal Geographical Society and worked on a Knowledge Exchange Partnership for Bristol University with Penguin Books.